-A well drafted contract of employment, coupled with a suite of clear policies provides a relatively inexpensive investment in good staff relations.
-It will potentially save thousands of pounds in the long run as a company will be much better protected against employee compensation claims and the possibility of having to pay a settlement as part of a settlement agreement.
+A well drafted contract of employment, complemented by a suite of clear policies provides a relatively inexpensive investment in good staff relations.
+It will potentially save thousands of pounds in the long run as the business will be much better protected against employee compensation claims and the possibility of having to pay a settlement as part of a settlement agreement.

 A contract of employment should be carefully tailored so that the terms reflect the specific role within the business context and the employee clearly understands his or her obligations.
 When each party to the contract knows where each other stands, the risk of a costly dispute arising is significantly reduced.